awsdocs/amazon-ec2-user-guide-windows/doc_source/connecting_to_windows_instance.md

 1. Choose **Connect**\.
 ![\[Session Manager connection.\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/windows-connect-session-manager.png)
 **Tip**
 If you receive an error that you’re not authorized to perform one or more Systems Manager actions \(`ssm:command-name`\), then you must update your policies to allow you to start sessions from the Amazon EC2 console\.
-For more information and instructions, see [ Quickstart Default IAM Policies for Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/getting-started-restrict-access-quickstart.html) in the *AWS Systems Manager User Guide*\.
+For more information and instructions, see [ Quickstart default IAM policies for Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/getting-started-restrict-access-quickstart.html) in the *AWS Systems Manager User Guide*\.

 ## Configure your accounts<a name="configure-admin-accounts"></a>